hatonthecat/Pokey-Linux/XServers/xcurses/read.md

     True support of GTK/QT themes
-        Palette initialized with the theme palette as opposed to a bunch of useless horseshit Replacement of box characters (when used in ACS_VLINE etc contexts) with beautiful, properly themed vector art Transparency at the
+        Palette initialized with the theme palette as opposed to a bunch of useless horseshit Replacement of box characters (when used in ACS_VLINE etc contexts) with beautiful, properly themed vector art Transparency at the [blank]

-If non-automatic augmentation is considered, we can do fairly tremendous things, all at the level of ncurses complexity.
+If non-automatic augmentation is considered, we can do fairly tremendous things, all at the level of ncurses complexity."